jlan84/hypothesis-testing-assignment/assignment.md

    scipy.stats.ttest_ind(a, b, equal_var=False)
    ```

-7. On the other hand, the welch's t-test *does* assume that the two populations are normally distriuted!
+7. On the other hand, the Welch's t-test *does* assume that the two populations are normally distributed!
 Does this seem reasonable in this situation?

 None: If your answer is *no*, and you are concerned with the consequences of this, you may want to investigate the concept of a non-parametric test, as they make no such strong distributional assumptions.